 More Explosive Growth Caps a Year of Change

 In November and December 2016, USACS added three new groups, adding about 40 locations in three states.
-In November, a fourth group Denver group, Longs Peak Emergency Physicians (LPEP) joined the Colorado region, while in Maryland, Silver Spring Emergency Physicians (SSEP) joined the Mid-Atlantic region.
+In November, a fourth Denver group, Long's Peak Emergency Physicians (LPEP), joined the Colorado region, while in Maryland, Silver Spring Emergency Physicians (SSEP) joined the Mid-Atlantic region.

 Meanwhile, in December, one of the largest groups in Texas, Emergency Services Partners (ESP), announced they would join USACS.
 ESP treated more than a million patients annually at 36 locations centered around Austin and San Antonio.
 Additionally, USACS was pleased to add approximately 750 physician and APP clinicians to the team.

 “As one of the leading physician-owned emergency medicine groups in the United States, we are thrilled about joining other like-minded groups as a USACS founding partner,” said Cheryl Conner RN, CEO of ESP.
 “ESP shares the same fundamental belief with USACS that the physician-owned model is the most effective model for the delivery of patient-centered care.”

 New integrated care partnerships in Texas and Virginia